Analysis | When Will Boeing 737 Max Fly Again and More Questions

 4. What has this meant for Boeing?

-The Chicago-based airline lost more than $38 billion, or 16%, of its market value in the three months after the second crash, and the company in April missed its quarterly earnings estimates for just the second time in five years.
+In the four months since the second crash, its stock has dropped 15%, the biggest decline on the Dow Jones Industrial Average.
+The Chicago-based company said its $4.9 billion writedown will cover potential costs incurred airline customers due to the extended grounding.
+In April the company abandoned its financial forecast for 2019 and missed its quarterly earnings estimates for just the second time in five years.
 (The entire 737 program accounts for almost one-third of Boeing’s operating profit.)
 On July 7, Saudi Arabia’s Flyadeal became the first airline to officially drop the 737 Max, reversing a commitment to buy as many as 50.
 Virgin Australia has pushed back delivery of its first 737 Max jets by almost two years.
-Norwegian Air said it will seek compensation for the grounding of about 1% of its seats.
-On top of all that, there’s the prospect of substantial payouts to the families of passengers if Boeing is found responsible for the crashes.
+In addition, there’s the prospect of substantial payouts to the families of passengers if Boeing is found responsible for the crashes.

 5. What legal action could Boeing face?